Benjamin F. Lee: Early life

-Benjamin F. Lee was born September 18, 1841 to Abel and Sarah Lee in Bridgeton, New Jersey.
+Lee was born September 18, 1841, to Abel and Sarah Lee in Bridgeton, New Jersey.
 Among Lee's relatives was Theophilus G. Steward a cousin who would also be an AME church leader.
 Abel died when Benjamin was about ten and he was raised by a relative, and his mother died April 1, 1852.
 As a youth he was employed on farms, attending schools in the winter.
 In November 1864 he enrolled in night classes at Wilberforce University, and he became a full student in 1865, graduating with an A. B. in 1872.
 He was noted for paying for school by manual labor work and teaching.
 He also received support from Hannah McDonald, a sister-in-law to Bishop Daniel Payne, who was the university's president.
 Lee also had a religious calling, joining the African Methodist Episcopal church in 1862, licensed to preach in 1868, ordained deacon in 1870 and elder in 1872.
 In 1868 he was appointed pastor to the Salem Circuit between Salem, Ohio, and Bridgewater, Pennsylvania, and over the next few years he worked as a missionary in parts of Kentucky and Ohio.
 In 1872 he took a position as pastor of a church in Frankfort, Kentucky.